-Some will prefer to remove even the spark plugs and use them as glass-breaking tools, but I don’t think it’s worth the trouble.
+Some will prefer to remove even the spark plugs.
+They use them as glass-breaking tools, but I don’t think it’s worth the trouble.
 If you are in a survival scenario and you need to get chunks or ceramic from spark plugs to break a window, you are doing something very wrong.

-If society will collapse tomorrow the drivers will be gone after a few days or weeks, but their cars will still be there, waiting for you.
-Scavenging abandoned cars for survival items is a good tactic to hoard items that will make your life easier in a world depleted of resources.
+If society collapses tomorrow, the drivers will be gone after a few days or weeks.
+However, their cars will still be there, waiting for you.
+Scavenging abandoned cars for survival items is an excellent tactic to hoard items that will make your life easier in a world depleted of resources.
 You never know what you might find in an abandoned car, so make sure you scavenge them if no other options are available.